• Skip to primary navigation

 individually labeled ingredients to make king fish fry are laid out on a table.

 • Spice Powders: The marinade for this spicy fish fry recipe is a blend of basic spices like turmeric and red chili powder.
+The same marinade works perfectly for other fish fries as well.
+I've also used it for my silver fish fry recipe.

 • Lemon juice or tamarind: Adds a tangy touch to the kingfish fillets.
 Substitute it with vinegar.

-• Crispy Coating: Coat the marinated fish evenly with semolina for a crispy crust.
+• Crispy coating: Coat the marinated fish evenly with semolina for a crispy crust.
 For extra crunch, mix semolina with a bit of rice flour.
 A generous coating of rava (semolina) and rice flour before frying the fish gives this Goan fish fry recipe that irresistible crispy texture, while keeping the inside tender and juicy.

-How to make King Fish Fry Goan Style
+How to make Kingfish Fry Goan Style

 Prepare the fish masala paste